Henry Friendly: Early life

+deference to the desires of my wife.”)

 As a child, Friendly was known locally for his earnestness.
 (Note: Dr. Ben Levy, a relative of federal district judge Morris E. Lasker and an Elmira native, recalled that, "When I was growing up, all I would hear from my mother was, ‘that is not the way Henry Friendly would do it.’")
-Outside of school, he frequented the outdoors, often walking to Mark Twain's study, (Note: Twain's octagonal study, located in Elmira, was his place of work for Tom Sawyer and Huckleberry Finn.
+Outside of school, he frequented the outdoors, often visiting Mark Twain's study.
+(Note: Twain's octagonal study, located in Elmira, was his place of work for Tom Sawyer and Huckleberry Finn.
 The writer had married Olivia Langdon Clemens, a native of Elmira, and the two owned a house in the town.
-After her death, Twain no longer inhabited his Elmira retreat.) and visited a great-aunt who played scores of Richard Wagner.
-He experienced his first exposure to law while serving as an expert witness in a breach of warranty trial.
+After her death, Twain no longer inhabited his Elmira retreat.)
+He experienced his first exposure to law while serving as a teenage expert witness in a breach of warranty trial.
 By means of a friend's father, a lawyer, he developed a respect for the profession.
-He was a committed reader who enjoyed baseball but was an overweight, unathletic teenage boy.
+He was also a committed reader who enjoyed baseball but became overweight and unathletic in his teenage years.
 Myer, a sportsman and fisherman, took his son on forays that Henry would ultimately come to reject, which disappointed Myer.
-Henry also lacked dexterity and struggled with handling objects into adulthood; after puncturing his hand with a pencil, he lost function of his left-hand little finger and contracted a serious case of blood poisoning.
+Friendly also lacked dexterity and struggled with handling objects into adulthood; after puncturing his hand with a pencil, he lost function of his left-hand little finger and contracted a serious case of blood poisoning.
 Eye problems developed during boyhood, which would advance to retinal detachment in 1936, further complicated his health.
-A lack of friends, combined with a lack of close relationships, resulted in social and emotional defects that persisted throughout his life.
+A lack of childhood friends, combined with a lack of close relationships, also resulted in social and emotional defects that persisted throughout his life.